Staff Member: Ms. Loreli Reierson

-Ms. Loreli Jenkins is the kindergarten through eighth grade art teacher at SKDS.
+Ms. Loreli Reierson is the kindergarten through eighth grade art teacher at SKDS.
 She also facilitates spanish in the primary grade levels.
-Ms. Jenkins began teaching at SKDS after she graduated college in 1992 with a Bachelor of Science degree in Art Education from UW-Stevens Point.
+Ms. Reierson began teaching at SKDS after she graduated college in 1992 with a Bachelor of Science degree in Art Education from UW-Stevens Point.

 Words of advice for students: